Captain Marvel Jr.: Justice

 In the twelve-issue series of Justice, Freddy and Mary are taken captive by Black Adam and brainwashed to fight Billy Batson.
 Freddy, along with Mary and the Teen Titans, are sent to fight the Doom Patrol, which they defeat.
 Soon after, John Stewart frees Freddy, Mary, and the Teen Titans with his Green Lantern Ring, after which they join the fight against the villains.
 He is last shown with Hal Jordan and other heroes fixing the Watchtower.

 Tiny Titans

 In issue 21 of Tiny Titans, Hoppy the Marvel Bunny comes to the Tiny Titans Pet Club where Tiny Captain Marvel Junior joins him.
 Supergirl asks him his name and he replies "Captain Marvel Junior".
 He then transforms back to Freddy Freeman.
 When asked again he says "Captain Marvel Junior", but adds "You can call me Freddy."
-This is one of the few transformations in which Freddy's mobility aids do not re-materialize when he powers down; instead he's seated on the floor with his legs in front of him.
+This is one of the few transformations in which Freddy's mobility aids do not re-materialize when he powers down; instead he is seated on the floor with his legs in front of him.